sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities/chat.md

 ## Ask Cody to write code

 The chat feature can also write code for your questions.
-For example, ask Cody to "write a function that sorts an array in ascending order".
+For example, in VS Code, ask Cody to "write a function that sorts an array in ascending order".

 You are provided with code suggestions in the chat window along with the following options for using the code.

 - The **Copy Code** icon to your clipboard and paste the code suggestion into your code editor
 - Insert the code suggestion at the current cursor location by the **Insert Code at Cursor** icon
 - The **Save Code to New File** icon to save the code suggestion to a new file in your project

+>NOTE: These options are only available for VS Code extension users.

 During the chat, if Cody needs additional context, it can ask you to provide more information with a follow-up question.
 If your question is beyond the scope of the context, Cody will ask you to provide an alternate question aligned with the context of your codebase.